grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 </CodeGroup>

-When this test is executed, the output will look like this:
+When this test is executed, the output will look something like this:

 <CodeGroup lineNumbers={[false]}>